menu cross down-arrow up-arrow

 My number one mistake when going to Valparaiso was not to research the dangers or warnings of that city.
 If I had, I would have read that travelers are not advised to climb the hills and instead should stay on the plateau.

 I never read the warning and was mugged while climbing the hill.
-WikiTravel is an excellent resource as it has information about places to drink, sleep, work and also sections about staying safe/healthy and cultural customs of the country/city.
+WikiTravel is an excellent resource as it has information about places to drink, sleep, work and also sections about staying safe/healthy and the cultural customs of the country/city.

 2. Pack Smart!